Cumnoria: Classification

 Camptosaurus prestwichii was traditionally assigned to the Camptosauridae.
 In the new analyses of McDonald Cumnoria has instead been recovered as a basal member of the Styracosterna, more closely related to more derived ("advanced") iguanodontians than to Camptosaurus dispar.
 Cumnoria would then be the oldest known styracostern.

-Maidment et al. (2023) instead recovered Cumnoria as a non-ankylopollexian iguanodontian.
+Maidment et al. (2023) instead recovered Cumnoria as a non-ankylopollexian iguanodontian, as shown below.
+The authors note that the juvenile nature of the holotype does not affect its phylogenetic position because ornithopod datasets are generally uninfluenced by changes in growth.